novillo-cs/softdev_material/classwork/unit_7/02_pandas/02_pandas.md

 14. Calculate the total number of ratings for each "brand" and "processor_name" combination for laptops that have NO "warranty".

 15. Group laptops by "brand" and "processor_name", and calculate the percentage of each laptop's price compared to the maximum price within the corresponding (brand - processor_name) group.
+Use transform for this question.